lewtech/todone/README.md

 # Notes

-Creating a Todo list as a take home exercise after an interview.
-I don't have much practical experience in webdevelopment lately, so I am starting from scratch.
+I am creating a Todo list as a take home exercise after an interview.
+I don't have much practical experience in webdevelopment lately, so I am starting mostly from scratch.
 I do have a fundamental understanding of webdevelopment/js/css/bootstrap.
 I think php is my best bet.
-I can get a functional app up quickly showing all of the above requirements.
-It would be nice to really dive into webdevelopment and design something that's functional and beautiful.
+I can get a functional app up quickly, demonstrating all of the above requirements.
+It would be nice to really dive into webdevelopment and design something that's responsive, functional, and beautiful.
 But that is a task for Future-Lew.